dduehr/dexters-lab/README.md

 ## Backend

-Install and start the "Node.js Express" backend:
+Install and start the Express backend:

 ```sh
 cd backend